• Skip to primary navigation

 This syrup is poured over the pastry and nuts before baking, making each piece sweet and sticky.

-Both these Middle Eastern desserts bring an exquisite blend of textures and flavors.
+Both these Middle Eastern desserts bring an excellent blend of textures and flavors.

 So, no matter if you prefer baklawa's multi-nut approach or baklava's single-nut focus, you'll get to experience authentic cultural cuisine.